Genivia/ugrep/README.md

                   If -R or -r is specified, no symbolic links are  followed,  even when they are on the command line.

+           -Q, --encoding=ENCODING
+                  The  input  file  encoding.
+The possible values of ENCODING can
+                  be:  `binary',   `ISO-8859-1',   `ASCII',   `EBCDIC',   `UTF-8',
+                  `UTF-16',    `UTF-16BE',   `UTF-16LE',   `UTF-32',   `UTF-32BE',
+                  `UTF-32LE',  `CP437',  `CP850',  `CP858',  `CP1250',   `CP1251',
+                  `CP1252',  `CP1253',  `CP1254',  `CP1255',  `CP1256',  `CP1257',
+                  `CP1258'

            -q, --quiet, --silent
                   Quiet mode: suppress normal output.  ugrep will  only  search  a file  until  a match has been found, making searches potentially less expensive.
 Allows a pattern match to span multiple  lines.

            -R, --dereference-recursive
                   Recursively  read  all  files  under each directory.
 Follow all symbolic links, unlike -r.

            -r, --recursive
                   Recursively read all files under each directory, following  sym- bolic links only if they are on the command line.

            -S, --dereference
                   If  -r  is  specified, all symbolic links are followed, like -R.
                   The default is not to follow symbolic links.

            -s, --no-messages